Link to Care After Cancer Welcome, Guest!

 Frequently Asked Questions (FAQ)

-SurvivorCare FAQ
+SurvivorCare

 1. Childhood cancer survivors need lifelong screening for late effects.
 As survivors move into middle and late adulthood, their risk for developing certain medical conditions can increase.
 Following the recommended screening from the Children’s Oncology Group Long-term Follow-up Guidelines is the best way to ensure early detection of late effects.